DavidAJohnston/DecentralizedApplications/README.md

 First, because it carries with it unnecessary preconceptions.
-For instance, a corporation is established in a jurisdiction, it has shares, a CEO, employees, etc. DApps, like Bitcoin, have none of these characteristics.
-In addition, the narrative is very important for the way DApps are perceived by various nations and jurisdictions.
+For instance, a corporation is established in a jurisdiction, it has shares, a CEO, employees, etc. Dapps, like Bitcoin, have none of these characteristics.
+In addition, the narrative is very important for the way Dapps are perceived by various nations and jurisdictions.
 The same way that governments struggle to learn and regulate Bitcoin because the concept of currency is associated with it, governments might be compelled to regulate an open-source computer program that is a